Companies that use CrazyEgg

-We detected 9,186 customers using CrazyEgg and 281 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (12%) and the most common company size is 51-200 employees (29%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+CrazyEgg We detected 9,167 customers using CrazyEgg and 300 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (12%) and the most common company size is 51-200 employees (30%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We are unable to detect churned customers for this vendor, only new customers